Odoo-Pakistan/pos_receipt_company_logo/README.md

-Company Logo for POS Receipt
+Company Logo for Odoo POS Receipt
 ============================
- * Adds the company logo to the Point of Sale receipt
+ * This module will add a company logo to odoo point of sale receipt.